 The applicant agrees to and upholds the Conditions of the Artisan & Growers Community Market, Dargan.

-The Committee will consider individual products with the objective of guaranteeing supply to the market.
+The Subcommittee will consider individual products with the objective of guaranteeing supply to the market.
 The Market will not offer a product monopoly to any stallholder but may choose to limit new applicants to avoid saturation of a particular product.

 Stalls are not transferable.
-Any substantive change in ownership of a stallholder’s business requires the completion of a new stallholder application and approval by the Committee.
+Any substantive change in ownership of a stallholder’s business requires the completion of a new stallholder application and approval by the Subcommittee.

 Stallholder registrations expire at the close of each market.